 To expand the existing public education program, SoCalGas proposes conducting incremental outreach and education to the general public, outreach to contractors and excavators, mailing safe digging procedures to contractors, and incremental FTEs for the public awareness program.
 The request for funding in the GRC for program expansion is targeted towards high consequence areas with the primary goal of safety.
-The SB 1371 funding for the public education program will allow us to expand the focus beyond high consequence areas with the goal of minimizing emissions regardless of safety impact.
+The SB 1371 funding for the public education program will allow us to expand the focus beyond high consequence areas with the goal of minimize emissions regardless of safety impact.

 Additional funding to expand this program from an emissions perspective is proposed in this Best Practice, focusing efforts to minimize emissions.
-SoCalGas ran a multivariable regression (details in Section N below) to trend the relationship between third party damages when compared with investment in Public Awareness Program campaigns, housing starts in the SoCalGas service territory, and precipitation in Los Angeles.
-The relationship between investment in the Public Awareness Program and Third-Party Damages for years 2014-2017 shows that an increase in public awareness campaigns should result in decreased damages, and therefore, lower emissions.
-It also showed an increase in housing starts should cause an increase in third party damages, since increased construction and a strong economy are often associated with increased third party damages.
-However, precipitation has an inverse relationship with damages, likely because an increase in precipitation means less construction is taking place and therefore, fewer damages occur.
+Trending the relationship between investment in the Public Awareness Program and Third-Party Damages for years 2014-2017 shows that an increase in public awareness campaigns should result in decreased damages, and therefore, lower emissions.